Jake Maymudes is an American director and visual effects supervisor, based in L. A.

 In 2001, Jake’s father, Victor Maymudes, Bob Dylan’s tour manager, close personal friend and confidant, sadly passed away, leaving behind an extraordinary 20 hours’ worth of audio tapes.
 These tapes, which Jake has transcribed and fashioned into a memoir, document Victor’s time as part of Dylan’s inner circle and allow a rare glimpse into a world only a few were privileged to be a part of.

-Another Side of Bob Dylan will be published by St. Martin’s Press in autumn 2014.
+Another Side of Bob Dylan was published by St. Martin’s Press (ed.
+George Witte) in September 2014.

 August 2014 marks 50 years since Bob Dylan released his remarkable fourth album, Another Side of Bob Dylan.
 Recorded in one night, in the middle of a turbulent year in his life, the album marked a departure from Dylan’s socially-conscious folk songs and began his evolution toward other directions.